New Zealand National League

-The New Zealand Men's National League (NZNL), known as the Dettol Men's National League for sponsorship reasons, is an amateur men's football league at the top of the New Zealand football league system.
+The New Zealand Men's National League (NZNL), known as the Dettol Men's National League for sponsorship reasons, is a men's association football league at the top of the New Zealand football league system.
 Founded in 2021, the New Zealand National League is the successor to the New Zealand Football Championship.
-The league is contested by ten teams, with teams qualifying from their regional leagues.
+The league is contested by eleven teams, with teams qualifying from their regional leagues.
 Four teams qualify from the Northern League, three qualify from the Central League, two qualify from the newly formed Southern League, the Auckland FC Reserves and Wellington Phoenix Reserves are automatically given a spot each year.

-The regional leagues runs from March through to September, with each league having a varying number of games.
+The regional leagues run from March through to September, with each league having a varying number of games.
 The Championship phase runs after the completion of the regional phase with each team playing each other once, followed by a grand final.
 Each season, two clubs gain qualification to the OFC Champions League, the continental competition for the Oceania region.

-The New Zealand National League was Oceania's strongest national league for four consecutive years in 2023 according to IFFHS.
+As of 2023, the New Zealand National League had been Oceania's strongest national league for four consecutive years, according to IFFHS.